centreon/centreon-archived/doc/en/installation/from_iso.rst

    :align: center
    :scale: 85%

-Provide information related to the admin user, click on **Next**.
+Provide the information on the admin user, then click on **Next**.

 .. image :: /images/user/aadmininfo.png
    :align: center
    :scale: 85%

 By default, the ‘localhost’ server is defined and the root password is empty.
-If you use a remote database server, these two data entries must be changed.
-In our box, we only need to define a password for the user accessing the Centreon databases, i.e. ‘Centreon’, click on **Next**.
+If you use a remote database server, change these entries.
+In this case, you only need to define a password for the user accessing the Centreon databases, i.e., ‘Centreon’.
+Click on **Next**.

 .. image :: /images/user/adbinfo.png
    :align: center